pclifford/borderlands2/README.md

 ## How do I just extract the player data?

-Extract the raw protobuf data from a save file:
+Extract the raw protocol buffer data from a save file:

     python savefile.py -d your-save-game.sav player.p